vaibhavvats85/spacex-launch/README.md

 ### CI

-GitLab CI is used to create CI pipeline to build project on every push, pull request and merge.
+GitLab CI is used to create CI pipeline to run the mentioned jobs on every push, pull request and merge.
-`.getlab-ci.yml` in the project have all the scripts/jobs needed for a CI to execute.
+`.gitlab-ci.yml` in the project have all the scripts/jobs needed for a CI to execute.

 ![Screenshot (62)](https://user-images.githubusercontent.com/25878689/102259385-0b47bf00-3f35-11eb-93b0-c439473859d4.png)